5 ways to value yourself

 “If you really put a small value upon yourself, rest assured that the world will not raise your price.”

-We all make mistakes.
+2. Forgive yourself - we all make mistakes.
 Sometimes it’s a big one when we forget a birthday or something at work, and sometimes it’s a small thing and we put sugar in someone’s tea.
 Mistakes are part of life (indeed it might be argued that we only progress through mistakes).
 Yet often we will hold our mistakes against ourselves for days, months or even years afterwards.
-Recognise that it may have been wrong and that you may have learned something, but that continually punishing yourself is in fact compounding the mistake by holding you back further.
+Recognise that it may have been wrong and that you may have learned something, but that continually punishing yourself is, in fact, compounding the mistake by holding you back further.